 - systems that efficiently and effectively support implementation of these practices.

 Supporting Student Academic Success

 Like with behavior, ensuring students are academically successful means that all students must have access to effective and accurately implemented instructional strategies and interventions.
-Using a Response to Intervention (RtI) framework, TIS has developed a Student Support Services program to address the individual academic needs of our students.
+Using a Response to Intervention (RtI) framework, ISP has developed a Student Support Services program to address the individual academic needs of our students.